differentgames/conference-2016-site/_talks/CLONE-WARS-the-irrevelance-of-ownership-in-a-collectivist-development-cycle.md

 But games are inherently cannibalistic.
 Games learn from other games and improve from playtests.
 What then is the line between plagiarism and a homage?

-In a media environment that has immense potential for being community owned, is ownership even relevant to our collectivist development environment? "
+In a media environment that has immense potential for being community owned, is ownership even relevant to our collectivist development environment?"